MartinBradbury/soulroll/README.md

 ![Home Screen](images/welcome.png)

 ### Login
 If the user selects option one 'login' they will be presented with a screen that asks the user to type in their username and then password.
 This information is stored on google sheets.
 When the user types in their username and password a query is sent to google sheets to check if that username and password exists.
-If a match is found then will progress, if not they will be informed that no match was found and they will be asked to reinput their username and password again.
+If a match is found then will progress to a screen which will inform them how many souls they currently have.
+This information is retrieved from google sheet data for that username and password.
+If the login data is not correct, they will be informed that no match was found and they will be asked to reinput their username and password again.
 To porvent the user being stuck in an endless loop here, when they are informed that their usernamer and password is incorrect, they will alse be informed that if they type exit as the username and nothing in the password, they will return to the main menu.
 All password data stored on google sheets is encripted using hashlib which means that no sensitive data is visible on the google sheets.

 #### Login image
 ![Login Image](images/unandpw.png)

-### Login Success
+#### Login Success
 If the user correctly inputs their username and password they will be presented with login success and then a clear screen which displays how many souls they currently have.

 #### Login Success image and souls